WILDFLOWER LEARNING COMMUNITY, CHAPEL HILL, NC

 3) Proof of current Infant/Child First Aid and CPR

 Who should attend?

-Educators, administrators, and child care providers are ideal participants for this Level 1 Nature-based Teacher Certification.
+Educators, administrators, and child care providers are ideal participants for the Nature-based Teacher Certification.
 Others who could benefit include: parents, camp leaders, church leaders, retired teachers, scout leaders, after school youth programmers, etc. The course is designed for practitioners working in a range of learning environments including nature preschools, forest kindergartens, traditional preschools, public schools, childcare centers, or daycare settings.
 Participants will consider their unique locations to determine how to make the most of their indoor and outdoor learning environments.